5 Things Quietly Destroying Your Relationship—None of Them is Cheating

 What it actually is

-Score-keeping is the habit of tracking — consciously or otherwise — who has given more, sacrificed more, compromised more, and who therefore owes whom.
+Score-keeping is the habit of tracking—consciously or otherwise—who has given more, sacrificed more, and compromised more and who, therefore, owes whom.
 It turns a partnership into a transaction.
 It means that acts of generosity and care come with an invisible receipt, and that resentment accumulates not just from what was taken but from what was given and not reciprocated to the required standard.

 How to dismantle it

-A word of compassion before the solutions: If you recognised your relationship in more than one of these patterns, the instinct may be to feel alarm or guilt.
+A word of compassion before the solutions: If you recognized your relationship in more than one of these patterns, the instinct may be to feel alarm or guilt.
 Please resist both.
 These patterns exist in the majority of long-term relationships at some point.
-Recognising them is not a diagnosis of a doomed relationship — it is the beginning of an informed one.
+Recognizing them is not a diagnosis of a doomed relationship—it is the beginning of an informed one.
 The couples who repair are not the ones who never fall into these patterns.
 They are the ones who learn to see them clearly and interrupt them with intention.

 Roadmap to resolution